winkleramy/Firewise/README.md

 - Install recommended reflective address sign (4&quot; retroreflective numbers on reflective green background), available for $15 through Zayante Fire's <a href="https://zayantefire.com/reflective-sign-program/">Reflective Sign Program</a> or from <a href="https://www.safetysign.com/products/8348/horizontal-911-address-sign">Brimar's Safety Sign</a>
 - Test any private fire hydrants for potential blockages
-- Locate and share location and capacity of water tanks, pools, fire hydrants, and other water sources with our steering committee at <a href="mailto:firewise@mtbacheloma.org">firewise@mtbacheloma.org</a> for inclusion in our <a href="https://winkleramy.github.io/MtBacheLomaPrietaPlus/">Community Map Project</a>
+- <a href="mailto:firewise@mtbacheloma.org?subject=Add%20my%20cell%20number%20to%20neighborhood%20WhatsApp">Contact Us</a> with the location and capacity of water tanks, pools, fire hydrants, and other water sources for inclusion in our <a href="https://winkleramy.github.io/MtBacheLomaPrietaPlus/">Community Map Project</a>

 ### Evacuation Planning